pauffinger/Cat_Wiz/README.md

 # 🧬 Cat_Wiz

-## A stereochemistry-guided toolkit for locating, diagnosing and annotating Mg²⁺ ions in RNA structures
+## Cat_Wiz: A stereochemistry-guided toolkit for locating, diagnosing and annotating Mg²⁺ ions in RNA structures

 *Precision tools for RNA-metal ion structural biology*